kanghui0204/IsaacLab-Arena-vln/docs/index.rst

 To simplify the expression of task/environment variation in Isaac Lab Arena we *compose* the environment on-the-fly from independent sub-pieces.
-Because the sub-pieces are independent, they can be reused and independently varied, and because the environment is built on the fly, we never need to write and maintain duplicate code.
+Because the sub-pieces are independent, they can be reused and independently varied.
+Furthermore, because the environment is built on the fly, we never need to write and maintain duplicate code.

 .. figure:: images/isaaclab_arena_core_framework_no_teleop.png